sine2pi/ASR-model/README.md

 freqs = torch.polar(radius, freqs)

 ```
 Approximation methods like using cos/sin projections or fixed rotation matrices typically assume a unit circle (radius=1.0) or only rotate, not scale.
 When we introduce a variable radius (amplitude modulation), those approximations break down and can't represent the scaling effect, only the rotation.
 When using a variable radius, we must use true complex multiplication to get correct results.
-Approximations that ignore the radius will not capture the intended effect, leading to degraded or incorrect representations.
+Approximations that ignore the radius or scale after the rotation don't seem to capture the intended effect, leading to degraded or incorrect representations.

 ```python